njanirudh/book-shelf-python/README.md

 1. Exception handeling .
 2. Saving the book cover thumbnail in the db.
 3. Input sanitization.
+4. Wether the books have been lent to someone or not.
-4. UI for the software.
+5. UI for the software.